landmarks-go/cold-blossom-29/README_cold_blossom.md

 Please install the required packages and make the required environments per the README.md file.

-In addition, install the `openai` package in the retriever environment.
+In addition, install the `openai` package in the retriever environment and ensure `tenacity` is installed in the retriever environment.

 Be sure to have a Perplexity key and WandB key ready.